ajit-rajput/change-risk-lora/README.md

 	•	The LoRA adapter is merged into the base model
 	•	The merged model is converted to GGUF
 	•	The final model runs locally via Ollama

+Note: No base model needs to be preloaded in Ollama; the merged GGUF model in further steps is fully self-contained.

 ---
 ## Steps